Fall is officially upon us, my friends.

 - Streptococcus pyogenes (i.e. strep throat): A virus that causes sore throats

 Pretty amazing, huh?

 - 3 ½ cups filtered water

 - ¾ cup dried elderberries

 - 1 teaspoon ginger powder

 - Combine elderberries and water in a sauce pan and bring to a boil.
 Lower the heat and allow the mixture to simmer for 45 minutes or until the liquid has halved.

-- After simmering for 30 minutes, remove the pan from heat and let it sit until cool (about another 30 minutes).
+- After simmering, remove the pan from heat and let it sit until cool (about another 30 minutes).

 And there you have it!